simitomorrow/GENCG/Day 02.md

 ```

 ### 4. Squares
-Lastly I tried to add in some squares like they don't belong to the grid by rotating them and having them much larger than the usual tile size:
+Lastly I tried to add in some squares like they seemingly don't belong to the grid by rotating them and having them much larger than the usual tile size:

 {% raw %}
-<iframe src="content/day02/03-4/embed.html" width="100%" height="800" frameborder="no"></iframe>
+<iframe src="content/day02/03-4/embed.html" width="800" height="800" frameborder="no"></iframe>
 {% endraw %}